Namaeus/Codesign_ReadMe/cd_drawtextui.md

 **2.** Add the resource to your server start config: `ensure cd_drawtextui`.
 The name of the folder must not be changed or the resource will not function correctly.

 ## How to use?

-This can be triggered from the server or client.
-A more advanced example is posted below.
+- This can be triggered from the server or client.
+But this is a client event.
+-  Multiple examples are posted below, choose one best suited to your experience level.
+The easiest way for you to implement this into your resources, would be to use one of the examples below as a template, and copy and paste your code into it.

 |Show the UI| Hide the UI |
 |--|--|
 | `TriggerEvent('cd_drawtextui:ShowUI', 'show', TEXT_HERE)` | `TriggerEvent('cd_drawtextui:HideUI')` |

-> **This is an example how to implement the UI for a single location.**
+> **Example 1 : This is how to implement the UI for a single location.**

     Citizen.CreateThread(function()
 	    local alreadyEnteredZone = false
-	    local text = nil
-	    while true do
+	    local text = '<b>Title</b></p>[E] Press E to be bald' while true do
 	        wait = 5
 	        local ped = PlayerPedId()